faraj-momin/Finance_-_Supply_Chain-Analytics_SQL/README.md

 | `get_fiscal_year`   | Returns the fiscal year for a given date. |
 | `get_fiscal_quarter`| Determines the fiscal quarter based on the provided date. |

-## Conclusion
-This project empowers AtliQ Hardwares with data-driven insights for better financial and supply chain management.
-The structured database, optimized queries, and analytical tools ensure efficient decision-making and business growth.